WalletScrutiny/WalletScrutinyCom/_android/com.buda.crypto.md

   - /posts/com.buda.crypto/
 ---

+This app has very poor ratings on Google (2.5 stars) and Apple (3.5 stars), mainly due to limited functionality and high fees.
+Caution is advised!

 This app is an interface to an exchange and coins are held there and not on the phone.
 As a custodial service it is **not verifiable**.